-- (a) a spouse, de facto partner, child, parent, grandparent, grandchild or sibling of the employee; or - (b) a child, parent, grandparent, grandchild or sibling of a spouse or de facto partner of the employee; and - reference to child, parent, grandparent, grandchild or sibling includes a reference to step-child, step-parent, stepgrandparent, step-grandchild and step-sibling,
+- (a) a spouse, de facto partner, child, parent, grandparent, grandchild or sibling of the employee; or - (b) a child, parent, grandparent, grandchild or sibling of a spouse or de facto partner of the employee.

 NES means the National Employment Standards as amended from time to time.